How to Prepare a High-Stakes Business Presentation – Your 3-Phase Process

 To prepare properly, you need to know your target audience.
 For example, you might be addressing just 10 people in an audience of 1000

 Or you might want everyone in the room to change their behaviour slightly.
 The more tightly you define your objective, the greater your chance of success.
-When you present to the board, you need to confider what is important to them.
+For example, when you present to the board, you need to confider what is important to them and that they are busy people with a lot on their plates.

 To really understand your audience, stand in their shoes.
 Ask yourself: